melchisedech333/transistor-simulator/readme-pt.md

 <br>

-Aqui está a saída do programa ao ser executado:
+Aqui está a saída do programa:

 ```
 Operation: SUM (+)